OwenVanV/OV-TRADER/README.md

    Required packages include `microsoft-qlib`, `pandas`, `numpy`, and an LLM client (e.g. `openai`).
 Many of these libraries require Python 3.10+.

+   > **Note:** The project intentionally pins NumPy below 2.0 because the
+   > official pandas wheels for Windows are still built against the 1.26.x ABI.
+   > If you installed an earlier dependency set, reinstalling with the updated
+   > requirements file will resolve `ValueError: numpy.dtype size changed` errors
+   > when importing pandas.

    The PyTrader bridge is not distributed via PyPI and must be installed separately if you plan to connect to a MetaTrader brokerage.
 See [Optional: install PyTrader](#optional-install-pytrader) for guidance.